-- Disease state and therapy education, consistent with the US Prescribing Information - Identification of potential gaps in care
+- Education about Onivyde consistent with the US Prescribing Information - Disease state education to ensure patients understand their condition - Continuity of care support to mitigate any potential gaps in care

-The Medication Support Nurses are available Monday - Friday, 8:00 AM - 8:00 PM ET.
+Medication Support Nurses are available Monday - Friday, 9:00 AM - 5:00 PM ET.

-Please call 1-866-435-5677
+Please call 866-435-5677

-Medication Support Nurses are provided by Ipsen and do not work under the direction of the patient's healthcare provider or give medical advice.
+IPSEN CARES Medication Support Nurses are provided by Ipsen and do not work under the direction of the patient's healthcare provider or give medical advice.
 They are trained to direct patients to their provider for treatment-related advice.